solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Some pseudomorphs mislead no one, or only the ignorant, but even trained observers have been deceived by others.
 Among the latter kind are the following:— Stromatoporoids, _Eozoön_, Spongiostromidae, Archaeocyathidae, Receptaculitidae, _Loftusia_, _Parkeria_, _Cyclocrinus_, Syringosphaeridae, _Girvanella_, _Vermiporella_, _Palaeoporella_, _Saccammina carteri_, _Mitcheldeania_, and _Oldhamia_.
 Probably the list could be considerably extended.

-Prof. H. Rauff, in a critical review of certain theories regarding the systematic position of the _Receptaculitidae_, writes:* "Every attempt to prove definitely that the Receptaculitidae are Siphoneae (calcareous algae) becomes shattered on the at last exposed rocks.
+Prof. H. Rauff, in a critical review of certain theories regarding the systematic position of the Receptaculitidae, writes:* "Every attempt to prove definitely that the Receptaculitidae are Siphoneae (calcareous algae) becomes shattered on the at last exposed rocks.
 On the other hand we must admit that owing to a number of new elements of comparison a path (perspective) has been opened up, the exploration of which might lead to results not wholly unpromising or fruitless."
 These words by an eminent palaeontologist well express the feeling almost of despair concerning the solution of certain problems in palaeontology.

 *) _Verhand.
 Naturver.
 Preuss.
 Rheinl.
 Westph.
 Sitzungsb._ 1892.
 Vol. 49, p.
 90.